achmelev/lilac/trunk/docs/web/markdowns/reference.markdown

 ######Array value

 The syntax for an array value ist that of a [block statement](#statements).
-This block statement can contain any number of nested [annotation element values](#annotation-element-value-statement) as shown in the foolowing EBNF expression:
+This block statement can contain any number of nested [annotation element values](#annotation-element-value-statement) as defined in the foolowing EBNF expression:

     ::ebnf
     array value = 'array','value','{',{annotation element value},'}' ;